|Rare Book & Manuscript Library|

 At a Glance

 Correspondence and legal and business papers of Peter Van Schaack and his family.
 The collection includes letters to and from Egbert Benson, Henry Cruger, James Duane, William Laight, Theodore Sedgwick, Peter Silvester, John Vardill, and many others.
 The letters deal with such subjects as taxation, the siege of Boston, George Washington, Tories, the Jay Treaty, Shays' Rebellion, and the many prominent people with whom Van Schaack was acquainted, including the Jay family and Gouverneur Morris.
 There is a large number of letters to and from his brother, Henry Van Schaack (1733-1823).
 The correspondence contains many political and social opinions regarding America and England before, during, and after the Revolutionary War.
-Many of the legal documents concern the disputed claims to the Van Rensselaer properties in Claverack and Westenhook, N.Y.
+Many of the legal documents concern the disputed claims to the Van Rensselaer properties in Claverack and Westenhook, N.Y., as well as land claims around Kinderhoek, N.Y.
 Henry Cruger Van Schaack added to the collection more letters from well-known people as well as legal and family papers.
 These are mostly dated in the mid-19th century, and deal in part with the Delaware and Hudson Canal Company, the Berkshire Iron Works, and similar business ventures.
-The majority of the documents are Indian and Colonial deeds, or those concerning early land disputes such as the New York-Massachusetts boundary dispute.
+Many documents are Colonial-era deeds or concern early land disputes such as the New York-Massachusetts boundary dispute.

 Using the Collection

 Rare Book and Manuscript Library

 You will need to make an appointment in advance to use this collection material in the Rare Book and Manuscript Library reading room.
 You can schedule an appointment once you've submitted your request through your Special Collections Research Account.